How DTC Brands Are Showing Up For ChatGPT (And You Can Too)

 Which articles or sources get referenced (this tells you what content to create or optimize for)

-Test #3: Source Attribution Check
+Test #3: Source Attribution Check - Finding Out What Makes You Show Up

 If the AI didn't include citations in its response, use this follow-up prompt: